ColdSauce/Pure-Fire/README.md

 # Pure-Fire
-Sound cloud firefox add on and chrome extension where you can see what song is playing and skip to other songs in a long mix.
+Pure Fire is a website where you could put in a URL of an x-minute long mix and it shows all the songs being played by using a music identification service.